jamesdunay/MinimalTabBar/README.md

 ![](http://i.imgur.com/of7jv2j.gif)

+## Gestures
 While minimized the user has three seperate gestures to control navigation.

 -- Tap
     Opens the MinimalTabBar
 -- Swipe
-Slides the user between adjacent ViewControllers

--- Long Press
+    Slides the user between adjacent ViewControllers -- Long Press
     Gives the user a complete look at their app

 Same functionality as the UITabBar with improved UX through gestures and UI transitions.